 If you’re looking for a sophisticated vacation in London, South Kensington is also super close to Notting Hill, which has some of the highest-class bars and restaurants in the city.
-You’ll also find the best luxury hotels and boutique hotels in the city.
+You’ll also find the best luxury hotels with private hot tubs and boutique hotels in the city.

 Things to See and Do in South Kensington